Ask High IMPACT Sales Questions to Help Buyers Find Value

-Being a sales professional in today’s internet savvy, procurement driven, cost conscious environment is extremely challenging.
+Being a sales professional in today’s internet-savvy, procurement-driven, cost-conscious environment is extremely challenging.
 Research suggests that buyers are more informed and typically are well through their own purchase process before you even connect with them.
 So what can a sales professional do in order to be relevant to buyers?
-Simple, ask high impact questions to focus the sales conversation on issues that have value for the buyer.
+Simple, ask high-impact questions to focus the sales conversation on issues that have value for the buyer.

 Identifying Value: IMPACT

 Here is a simple acronym to help remember where to look to find potential value opportunities for your solution: IMPACT.
-This stands for Image, Money, Productivity, Advantage, Customer Satisfaction and Total Cost of Ownership.
-By considering some key questions in each of these areas, we can uncover the two or three biggest value-drivers for your solution and begin the process of quantifying the benefits.
+This stands for Image, Money, Productivity, Advantage, Customer Satisfaction, and Total Cost of Ownership.
+By considering some key questions in each of these areas, we can uncover the two or three biggest value drivers for your solution and begin the process of quantifying the benefits.
 The categories and sample questions include:

-Image.
-How will our solution help improve the customer’s image?
+Image: How will our solution help improve the customer’s image?
 Think about your customer: Does your product or solution enhance the image of the customer or provide cache, or attract better quality customers?

-Customer Satisfaction.
-Can our solution improve customer satisfaction, reduce complaints, or improve retention and referral rates?
+Customer Satisfaction: Can our solution improve customer satisfaction, reduce complaints, or improve retention and referral rates?

 Presenting Your Solution: Quantify, Project, and Add

-Once you’ve uncovered a few potential areas where your solution can impact the client, you need to work to quantify what the impact will be.
+Once you’ve uncovered a few potential areas through high impact sales questions where your solution can impact the client, you need to work to quantify what the impact will be.
 For instance, if your solution will help improve customer service, what might this equate to in terms of increased re-orders and referral business?
 In another example, if your more expensive solution will last longer and result in fewer service calls for the client, how might this result in a lower Total Cost of Ownership over a period of three to five years?
 By making assumptions and validating these values with our client you are able to begin to quantify the benefits of our solution.

 To develop an overall value proposition, you need to project these values over an agreed to time period to come up with a working number.
 By doing this in several categories and then adding these values together, you can develop a total, quantified value proposition to present to our client.
 Once you have a quantified value proposition, you should compare this to the cost of our solution to develop a return on investment and business case for our offering.

 Sometimes the numbers don’t work in your favor, or there isn’t enough value in the numbers to justify the customer investing in your offering.
 What then?
-In this case you may need to work harder to uncover additional areas where your solution can impact the business or you need to consider whether your solution is really a good fit for the customer.
+In this case, you may need to work harder to uncover additional areas where your solution can impact the business or you need to consider whether your solution is really a good fit for the customer.
 In our experience, there are often additional benefits to be uncovered if you are creative and work hard to develop a good understanding of your customer’s business needs.
 For example, in addition to the quantified benefits, are there intangible benefits that the customer will value?
 Intangible benefits will often be the tie-breaker that differentiates you from the competition.

 About Ray Makela

-Ray Makela is CEO and Managing Director at Sales Readiness Group (SRG).
-He oversees all client engagements as well as serves as a senior facilitator on sales management, coaching, negotiation and sales training workshops.
+Ray Makela is the General Manager of the Sales Readiness Group, A Part of SBI.
+He oversees all client engagements as well as serves as a senior facilitator on sales management, coaching, negotiation, and sales training workshops.
 Ray has over 20 years of management, consulting, and sales experience and writes frequently on best practices for coaching and developing sales teams.